Minimum quantity Discount

 • Peel will self-neutralize after 10-15min.
 The solution can either be left on for extended action, allowing patients to go home with it, or it can be neutralized and rinsed off before they leave the clinic.

-As a precaution, it is recommended to neutralize the peel for first-time patients to ensure optimal safety and minimize potential sensitivity.
+* As a precaution, it is recommended to neutralize the peel for first-time patients to ensure optimal safety and minimize potential sensitivity.

 4. Boost (optional)

-Apply 1-2 pumps Collagen - or Retinol Serum and gently spread over the treatment area.
+For increased melanogenesis inhibition, collagen stimulation and hydration apply 1-2 pumps Collagen Serum - or Retinol Serum after neutralizing and gently spread over the treatment area.

 5. Protect

-Sun protection is critical.
-Avoid sun exposure and wear a broad spectrum
+• Sun protection is critical.
+Avoid sun exposure and wear a broad-spectrum sunscreen with a minimum of SPF 30.

-Do not pick or pull the skin.
+• Do not pick or pull the skin.
 Allow skin to peel at its own pace.
-Premature
+Premature peeling of the skin will result in dry, cracked, raw skin that may develop into post-inflammatory hyperpigmentation and scarring.

-Resume all active ingredients after post-peel irritation subsided.
+* Resume all active ingredients after post-peel irritation subsided.

 Clarify Peel